adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/putting_it_together_minimal_neural_network_case_study.md

 ### Computing the Analytic Gradient with Backpropagation

 We have a way of evaluating the loss, and now we have to minimize it.
 We'll do so with gradient descent.
 That is, we start with random parameters (as shown above), and evaluate the gradient of the loss function with respect to the parameters, so that we know how we should change the parameters to decrease the loss.
-Lets introduce the intermediate variable $p$, which is a vector of the (normalized) probabilities.
+Let's introduce the intermediate variable $p$, which is a vector of the (normalized) probabilities.
 The loss for one example is:

 $$p_k = \frac{e^{f_k}}{\sum_j e^{f_j}}$$
 $$L_i = -\log(p_{y_i})$$